-Jersey's fund structures are designed to limit investor liability to their capital contribution.
+Jersey fund structures are designed to limit investor liability to their capital contribution.

-For a limited partnership, this is contingent on the limited partners not engaging in the active management of the fund.
-Jersey's limited partnership law expressly provides for "safe harbours" for a number of specific activities which may otherwise constitute management by a limited partner, including (among other things) the following.
+For a limited partnership, this is contingent upon the limited partners not engaging in the active management of the fund.
+Jersey's limited partnership law expressly provides for "safe harbours" for a number of specific activities which may otherwise constitute management by a limited partner, including the following (among others):

-- Consulting with and advising a general partner with respect to the activities of the limited partnership. - Voting on, or otherwise signifying approval or disapproval of, such matters as: - the dissolution and winding-up of the limited partnership; - 2. the purchase, sale or other dealing in any asset by or of the limited partnership;

-- 3. the creation or renewal of an obligation by the limited partnership; or - 4. a change in the nature of the activities of the limited partnership.
+- Consulting with and advising a general partner with respect to the activities of the limited partnership; - Voting on, or otherwise signifying approval or disapproval of, matters such as: - (a) the dissolution and winding-up of the limited partnership; - (b) the purchase, sale or other dealing in any asset by or of the limited partnership; - (c) the creation or renewal of an obligation by the limited partnership; or - (d) a change in the nature of the activities of the limited partnership.

 A Jersey company provides investors (as shareholders) with a natural limitation of liability due to the company's distinct legal personality.
-The circumstances in which the courts may "pierce the corporate veil" and have recourse to shareholders are broadly the same in Jersey as in England: for instance, where a person who is subject to an existing legal obligation deliberately attempts to evade that obligation by interposing a company under their control.
+The circumstances in which the courts may "pierce the corporate veil" and have recourse to shareholders are broadly the same in Jersey as in England - for instance, where a person who is subject to an existing legal obligation deliberately attempts to evade that obligation by interposing a company under their control.

-2.1.4 Disclosure Requirements

-Jersey Private Funds
+2.1.4 Disclosure Requirements Jersey Private Funds

 A private placement memorandum (PPM) or other offering document is not required for a JPF (although certain AIF Code investor disclosures need to be made, if relevant).
-However, a PPM may be issued provided that document contains a directors' responsibility statement, together with all of the material information which investors and their professional investors would reasonably require to make an informed judgement about the merits of investing in the fund and the nature and the level of the risks accepted by so investing.
+However, a PPM may be issued provided the document contains a directors' responsibility statement, together with all of the material information which investors and their professional investors would reasonably require to make an informed judgement about the merits of investing in the fund, and the nature and level of the risks accepted by so investing.

-There are also ongoing investor notification requirements if the fund is marketed into the EU under NPPRs.
-Under the Code of Practice for Alternative Investment Funds and AIF Services Business published by the JFSC (the "AIF Code"), a Jersey alternative investment funds manager (AIFM) which is not subthreshold is required to periodically disclose matters such as the fund's liquidity arrangements (including special arrangements such as side pockets) as well as risk profile and risk management systems of the fund to investors and the JFSC.
+There are also ongoing investor notification requirements if the fund is marketed into the EU under the NPPR.
+Under the AIF Code, a Jersey AIFM from among Jersey AIFs (that is not subthreshold) is required to periodically disclose matters such as the fund's liquidity arrangements (including special arrangements such as side pockets) and risk-profile and riskmanagement systems to investors and the JFSC.